allenai/ai2thor/WEBGL.md

 Using Unity's support for WebGL builds AI2-THOR offers an easy way to create web interfaces that communicate with the game and viceversa.

-This can be useful for getting data from human interactions in AI2-THOR and large scale crowdsourcing.
+This can be useful for getting data from human interactions in AI2-THOR and for large scale crowdsourcing.

 ## Requirements